github/docs/content/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request.md

 ---
+After you've finished reviewing all the files you want in the pull request, submit your review.
+About reviewing pull requests
 title: Reviewing proposed changes in a pull request
 intro: 'In a pull request, you can review and discuss commits, changed files, and the differences (or "diff") between the files in the base and compare branches.'
 redirect_from: